 How to Leverage Email Marketing for Profits

-The key to leveraging email marketing for profits in any industry, including the marijuana industry, is to consider the buyer journey and create messages and offers that meet recipients’ needs depending on where they are in the buyer journey.
+The key to leveraging email marketing for profits in any industry, including the cannabis industry, is to consider the buyer journey and create messages and offers that meet recipients’ needs depending on where they are in the buyer journey.
 In my book, Ultimate Guide to Email Marketing for Business, I explain that there are five stages to the consumer buying cycle:

 - Not in the market yet